-Another hadith, this time with a more liberating theme, teaches us this prayer of ardent longing: ‘O God, I ask You for the delight of gazing at Your Face and a longing to meet You (allahumma inni as’aluka ladhdhatu’l-nazar ila wajhika wa’l-shawka ila liqa’ika).’2
+One famous hadith teaches us this prayer of ardent longing: ‘O God I ask You for the delight of gazing at Your Face and the ardent yearning to meet You (allahumma inni as’aluka ladhdhatu’l-nazar ila wajhika wa’l-shawqa ila liqa’ika).’1

-It is said that in our unreedemed souls, cluttered as they are with dirt, filth and desires, we are, as it were, caged in a wall of ice.
-Ice is transparent to a greater or lesser degree, so occasionally we can glimpse what lies outside the confines of our egotistical selves.
+It is said that in our unredeemed souls, cluttered as they are with sins, dirt, filth and desires, we are, as it were, caged in a wall of ice.
+Ice is transparent to a greater or lesser degree, so occasionally we glimpse what lies outside the confines of our egotistical selves.
 Those possessed of the will to find God set about melting this wall of ice.
 But it needs heat to melt ice – to melt the frozen heart.
 It is loving obedience, coupled with intense longing, that generates this much needed heat.
-As the heart thaws, and then warms in its submission, knowledge and yearning, it is given to love God, be gladdened by Him, know Him intimately, remember Him constantly, and find peace in Him.
-Such is the Heaven of this World, about which Shaykh al-Islam Ibn Taymiyyah says: ‘Truly, there is a Heaven in this world; whoever does not enter it, shall not enter the Heaven of the next world.’7
+As the heart thaws, and then warms in its submission, knowledge and yearning, it is given to loving God, being gladdened by Him, knowing Him intimately, invoking Him constantly, and finding true peace in Him.
+Such is the Heaven of this World, about which Shaykh al-Islam Ibn Taymiyyah stated: ‘Truly, there is a Heaven in this world; whoever does not enter it, shall not enter the Heaven of the next world.’6

 To sum-up: the straightforward understanding of faith which charaterises “ordinary” believers – following the rules so as to be rewarded with paradisical delights – is more than adequate for salvation.
 The Qur’an extols such a quest; and no one has the right to undermine it.
 Yet the same Qur’an speaks of a station purer still: that of lovers and yearners, knowers and gnostics: a multitude of those from days of old; but few from later times.
 [56:13-14] This is the station of those who desire neither this world, nor the next, but only the presence of their Lord.
 It is also the station where – as outward obedience is internalised, as faith and understanding are poured into prayer and as dhikr is made into the heart’s meditation and watchword – the seeker, even in this life, may find the taste of Paradise, the warmth of intimacy and the reality of Union.